m81network/GrizzlyHackathon/README.md

     ```sh
     solana-test-validator --geyser-plugin-config ./FusionEngineGeyserPluginConfig.json
     ```
-3. Switch to the `Geyser-Service-Program` directory and deploy the solana program.
+3. Perform a Solana airdrop on the public key of the user in the `user_keypair.json` by first setting the cluster configuration fron default to `localhost` since that is where the `solana-test-validator` is running from.
     ```sh
-    solana program deploy ../target/deploy/geyser_service_program.so
+    $ solana config set --url localhost
     ```
-4. Switch to the root directory of the project.
-Configure the `Config/mailer.toml` file with your SMTP mail settings and run the Email service from another terminal and keep it running in the foreground

     ```sh
+    $ solana airdrop 10 -k Config/user_keypair.json
+    ```
+4. In the root directory deploy the solana program.
+    ```sh
+    solana program deploy ./target/deploy/geyser_service_program.so -k Config/user_keypair.json
+    ```
+5. Switch to the root directory of the project.
+Configure the `Config/mailer.toml` file with your SMTP mail settings and run the Email service from another terminal and keep it running.
+This is step is optional if you want to send a demo of the receipts to your email address of choice.

+    ```sh
     cargo run -p validator-mail-service -- Config/mailer.toml
     ```
-5. Perform a Solana airdrop on the public key of the user in the `user_keypair.json`
+6. Switch to the `ValidatorCDNService` directory and start the Validator CDN Service from another terminal and keep it running.
     ```sh
-    solana airdrop 10 -k Config/user_keypair.json
+    cd ValidatorCDNService/
     ```
-6. Start the Validator CDN Service from another terminal inside root directory of this repository.
     ```sh
     cargo run
     ```